-Preheat oven to 350 degrees.
-On a generously floured piece of parchment, roll dough to 1/16 inch thick.
+Preheat oven to 350 degrees, with racks in upper and lower positions.
+On generously floured pieces of parchment paper, roll out dough to about 1/16 inch thick.
 Brush off excess flour.
-Slide dough and parchment onto baking sheets, and freeze for 10 minutes.
+Slide dough and parchment onto baking sheets, and freeze 10 minutes.

-Using a 2 3/8-inch fluted cutter, cut out 72 rounds.
+Using a 2 3/8-inch fluted cutter, cut out rounds, rerolling scraps to get a total of 72.
 Transfer to parchment-lined baking sheets, and freeze 10 minutes.

-Bake cookies for 5 minutes.
-Remove sheets from oven, and tap them firmly on counter to flatten cookies.
-Return to oven, rotating sheets, and bake until cookies are set and edges have darkened slightly, about 5 minutes more.
-Let cool on sheets on wire racks.
+Bake cookies 5 minutes.
+Remove sheets from oven; tap pans firmly on counter to flatten cookies.
+Return to oven, rotating sheets from top to bottom and front to back; bake until cookies are set and edges have darkened slightly, about 5 minutes more.
+Transfer sheets to wire racks to cool completely.

-Beat cream, sugar, and vanilla just until stiff peaks form.
-Arrange 7 cookies in a circle on a cake stand or a serving plate (cookies should be touching one another).
-Place 1 cookie in center.
-Carefully spread 3/4 cup whipped cream evenly over cookies, leaving a 3/4-inch cookie border.
+With an electric mixer on medium speed, beat cream, confectioners' sugar, and vanilla just until stiff peaks form.
+Arrange 7 cookies in a circle on a cake stand or a serving plate, sides touching; place 1 cookie in center.
+Spread 3/4 cup whipped cream over cookies, leaving a 3/4-inch cookie border.
 Repeat, making 8 more layers each of cookies and whipped cream.
-Refrigerate for 1 hour.
+Chill at least 1 hour.